 - Have a water backup plan that includes storing water to last 3 -7 days.

-- Find innovative ways such as collecting condensed water from your air conditioner to use for
+- Find innovative ways to collect condensed water from your air conditioner for watering plants, washing your car, and other uses.

 - Wash less often and wash larger loads at one time.